 This breakout session focuses on the technical aspect of blending to reach a certain style as well as offering tips for things to keep in mind when blending wines together.
 Also covered will be hacks for blending to remove a wine fault or flaw.

 Growing Your Blend

 Cain Hickey | Assistant Professor - Viticulture, The University of Georgia

 If wines are made in the vineyard then the vineyard is where a blend is born.
 We will discuss topics ranging from rootstock, variety and clone selection for blending to using the best vineyard practice to achieve desire fruit characteristics in a blended wine.
 Leaf removal effect on wine sensory impact compounds and potential implications for blending will also be discussed.

 Attendee Networking and Sampling

 Grand Wine Tasting

-As a part of the symposium, the Grand Wine Tasting will highlight wines of the Southeast complemented by heavy hors d'oeuvres.
+As a part of the Symposium, the Grand Wine Tasting will highlight wines of the Southeast complemented by heavy hors d'oeuvres and musical guests, Melva Houston and band.
 The Grand Wine Tasting is open to the public for a non-conference rate of $25.
-The entire conference registration is $100 and includes the Grand Wine Tasting.
-Participants can register for the entire symposium or the Grand Wine Tasting.
+The entire conference registration is $120 and includes the Grand Wine Tasting.
+Participants can register for the entire Symposium - or - only the Grand Wine Tasting.